 The yearlong program works to support students in their preparation for postsecondary study and to inculcate a culture of college-bound achievement.
 During the summer, PAYS participants engage in a rigorous, four week liberal arts curriculum intended to push students’ academic boundaries and to foster community among students and college mentors.
 Participants enroll in demanding Critical Inquiry seminars taught by Pomona College professors that require active, attentive class participation and a minimum of three analytical papers.
 Math faculty lead seminars that require students to think critically, exercise problem-solving skills, and work on difficult, logic-based puzzles.
 Students are assigned at least one hands-on exercise each week that involves data collection and excel modeling.
 Trained college teacher’s assistants support students in learning and lead their own seminars.
 Seniors are involved in faculty research projects and begin the college application process.
 Through the summer, classroom training that fosters quantitative, analytical, and writing development is supplemented by a residential group context, close mentoring, and ongoing networking opportunities.

-The scholastic rigors and intense community building of summer are matched with an equally vigorous yearlong support system.
-Through the year, PAYS administrators continue to support the scholars by providing an SAT class and by coordinating Pomona College student “counselors” who assist participants in their senior year during the college application and financial aid process.
+The scholastic rigors and intense community building of the summer are matched with an equally vigorous yearlong support system.
+Throughout the year, PAYS administrators continue to support scholars by providing an SAT class and by coordinating Pomona College student “college advisors” who assist participants in their senior year during the college application and financial aid process.
 PAYS hosts bilingual financial aid workshops to help students and their families have their financial needs fully met.